Wonderboom Airport

-Wonderboom Airport is an airport located in Wonderboom, north of Pretoria, South Africa.
+Wonderboom Airport is an airport in Wonderboom, north of Pretoria, South Africa.

 History

 Early years and development

 The airport was opened in 1937 on the farm Wonderboom, approximately 15 km north of Pretoria.
 Originally a civilian airstrip for light aircraft, it was used for military training purposes during the Second World War before returning to civilian control in 1945.

 In 1965, the airport was extensively expanded, with a new terminal building and hangars being constructed as well as the runways being extended.
 This led to Wonderboom Airport being able to receive its first Boeing 737 in 1982.
 In 1993, runway 11/29 was again upgraded to its present length of 1,828 m.
 Airport management passed from the Pretoria municipality to the Greater Pretoria Metropolitan Council in December 1994, and the City of Tshwane is now the license holder.

 Wonderboom Airport in World War II.

 Scheduled service history

 In 2007, the city of Pretoria announced plans for scheduled passenger service from the airport and invested R165.5 million in upgrades.
 It was estimated that 25-30% of passengers using O. R. Tambo International Airport were Pretoria residents who might prefer a local alternative.

 On 16 August 2015, Airlink launched the first scheduled flights from Wonderboom in years, offering service to Cape Town.
 The airline operated three to four daily flights using 83-seat Avro RJ85 and 37-seat Embraer ERJ135LR aircraft.
 However, the service was terminated on 8 May 2018, with the airline citing the route's unprofitability.